survivejs/react-book/manuscript/07_from_notes_to_kanban.md

 }
 ```

 Now we have something that sort of works.
 You can see there's something seriously wrong, though.
 If you add new Notes to a Lane, the Note appears to each Lane.
 Also if you modify a Note, also other Lanes update.
-In addition created Notes aren't persisted correctly.
-Just Lane data appears to get saved.

 The reason why this happens is quite simple.
-Currently our `NoteStore` is a singleton.
-Even though this behavior is often convenient, it's not working in our favor.
-One way to resolve this issue is to convert the singleton to individual instances.
+Our `NoteStore` is a singleton.
+This means every component that is listening to `NoteStore` will receive the same data.
+We will need to resolve this problem somehow.

 ## Going from Note Singletons to Instances